 Where lawyers get their experience is important because if they know the prosecutors and the judges, that may influence how they procede with certain types of defences.
 Different personalities respond differently to different tactics.
 Knowing those personalities can mean the difference between a successful and an unsuccessful defence.
 Make sure that anyone that you hire has local experience and knows the Judges and Prosecutors.

-We Acquired Most of Our Experience Right Here in the City of Calgary and Are Familiar With The Judges and Prosecutors
+We Acquired Most of Our Experience Right Here in the City of Calgary

 3. What Areas of Law Do They Focus On?
 Do They Focus on Criminal Law?